Jewish Origins, Heritage, and Belonging

 In 70 CE, following the destruction of the Second Temple in Jerusalem by the Romans, Jews were expelled from their land and dispersed, leading to a long history of migration and diaspora.

-Jewish communities have been formed worldwide throughout the centuries, including in the Middle East, North + South Africa, Europe, Asia, Australia, and the Americas.
+Jewish communities have been formed worldwide throughout the centuries, including in the Middle East, North Africa, South Africa, Europe, Asia, Australia, and the Americas.
 These migrations influenced Jewish customs, languages (such as Yiddish, Ladino, Judeo-Farsi, and Judeo-Arabic), and traditions, creating diverse Jewish cultural expressions.

 Despite being scattered across the globe, Jewish communities have maintained a sense of peoplehood and shared identity, which has endured for thousands of years.